usnistgov/labbench/doc/guide/02_getting_started/04 concurrency.md

 # Simplified Concurrency
 `labbench` includes simplified concurrency support for this kind of I/O-constrained operations like waiting for instruments to perform long operations.
 It is not suited for parallelizing CPU-intensive tasks because the operations share a single process on one CPU core, instead of multiprocessing, which may be able to spread operations across multiple CPU cores.

-Here are simple Device objects with `sleep` placeholders for long-running remote operations:
+Here are simple Device objects that use {py:func}`time.sleep` as a stand-in for long-running remote operations:

 ```{code-cell} ipython3
 import labbench as lb